tspringstein/259-langbasics-importing/README.md

 This project contains R code with an accompanying presentation.
 The presentation is contained in the "docs" folder.
 The remaining folders contain standalone code for students to use on their own.

-To view the presentation, visit: https://psych-259-data-science-2022.github.io/259-langbasics-importing/
+To view the presentation, visit TBD